MEF Teacher Grant Guidelines (2011)

 • Proper school/district approvals must be on all applications.

-• When grants are awarded, the funds are given directly to the awardees, not to the school.
+• When grants are awarded, the funds are given directly to the awardees, not to the school or to Central Office.

 • Teachers and projects will be recognized publicly at a GMCS School Board meeting and through media releases.

-• Important: Each grant recipient must send a short project report addressing the success of the project no later than June 1, 2012.
+• Important: Each grant recipient must send a short project report addressing the success of the project no later than 30 days past the end of the school year.

 • Failure to send a report will disqualify the applicant from future participation in the grant program and will require repayment of grant funds.
-Reports can be emailed to or .
+Final Reports can be submitted online via the form provided in the webpage by selecting the option labeled "Final Report" on the menu line above.

 • The Foundation Board may request permission to visit a project site to meet with the applicant.